addrummond/mlm/manual/manual.md

 ## Battery

 The meter is powered by a single CR2032 coin cell.
 The cell should be inserted with the positive side facing away from the circuit board.
-The meter won't be damaged if the cell is inserted the wrong way round, but will not function.

 When a new battery is inserted, the light for f8 will turn on for around 10 seconds.
 When this light goes out, initial calibration of the touch pads is